twofortyfouram/android-annotation/README.md

 * 1.0.2: Update Android Gradle plugin, which changed the generated BuildConfig
 * 2.0.0: Remove nullness annotations in favor of the Android support annotations
 * 2.0.1: Reupload artifacts with source and JavaDoc for inclusion in jCenter
+* 3.0.0: Remove VisibleForTesting anotation in favor of the Android support annotations